2opremio/AccusoftServices-Document-Convert-NodeJS-Sample/README.md

 # nodejs document conversion example code
-The following is sample code for node.js document conversion with the Accusoft Cloud Services API.
+The following is sample code for node.js document conversion with the Accusoft Services API.
 It converts a Microsoft Office document and returns the converted document as a PDF, JPEG, TIFF, SVG, or PNG.
 ###Overview
-Build Document Conversion capabilities to your web application quickly using the Accusoft Cloud Services Document Conversion API.
+Build Document Conversion capabilities to your web application quickly using the Accusoft Services Document Conversion API.
 Support for converting Microsoft Office, PDF, CAD and other files into raster files such as PNG and JPEG.
-If you are ready to build Document Conversion into your own application then take a moment to learn more about the [Accusoft Cloud Services Document Conversion API here](https://www.accusoft.com/products/accusoft-cloud-services/overview/).
+If you are ready to build Document Conversion into your own application then take a moment to learn more about the [Accusoft Services Document Conversion API here](https://www.accusoft.com/products/accusoft-cloud-services/overview/).
 ###Installation
 Download the package and type